drivendataorg/zamba/docs/docs/configurations.md

 All video loading arguments can be specified either in a [YAML file](yaml-config.md) or when instantiating the [`VideoLoaderConfig`](configurations.md#video-loading-arguments) class in Python.
 Some can also be specified directly in the command line.

+Each model comes with a default video loading configuration.
+If no user-specified video loading configuration is passed - either through a YAML file or the Python `VideoLoaderConfig` class - all video loading arguments will be set based on the defaults for the given model.

 === "YAML file"
     ```yaml
     video_loader_config: